-After an intense professional experience in Australia and the United States, he returned to his homeland in 1992 to found the Instituto de Cirugía Plástica y de la Mano (Institute of Plastic and Hand Surgery), who runs today along with the Unit of Hand-Wrist and Plastic-Reconstructive Surgery at the Hospital Mutua Montañesa.
+After an intense professional trajectory in Australia and the United States, he returned to his homeland in 1992 to found the Instituto de Cirugía Plástica y de la Mano (Institute of Plastic and Hand Surgery), with clinics in Madrid and Santander.

 On the occasion of the CELEBRATION IN SANTANDER (CANTABRIA, SPAIN) IN 2016 OF THE CONGRESS OF THE FEDERATION OF EUROPEAN SOCIETIES FOR SURGERY OF THE HAND, several of the world best upper limb physicians pay tribute to the spanish surgeon Francisco Del Piñal.

-Besides, Dr. del Piñal has been keynote speaker and honour guest at meetings not just of the Spanish Society of Aesthetic Plastic and Reconstructive Surgery (SECPRE) but also of the leading national societies for hand surgery, arthroscopy and microsurgery: Australian, Argentinian, Belgian, British, Chilean, Dutch, Hongkongese, Hungarian, Indian , Italian, Japanese, Polish, South African and Uruguayan, among others.
+Likewise, he has been keynote speaker and guest of honor at meetings of the most prominent national societies of hand surgery, arthroscopy and microsurgery: Australian, Argentine, Belgian, British, Chilean, Spanish, Dutch, Hongkongese, Hungarian, Indian , Italian, Japanese, Polish, South African or Uruguayan, among others.

-Among his passions: the family (is a father of six), and the high-seas fishing, something he doesn’t practice as often as he would like.
+Among his passions: family (he is a father of six), and high-seas fishing, which he regrets not practicing as much as he would like